wistaria/MateriAppsInstaller/docs/sphinx/en/source/appendix/README_modylas.rst

 MODYLAS is a highly parallelized general-purpose molecular dynamics (MD) simulation program appropriate for very large physical, chemical, and biological systems.
-It is equipped most standard MD techniques including free energy calculations based on thermodynamic integration method.
+It is equipped with most standard MD techniques including free energy calculations based on thermodynamic integration method.
 Long-range forces are evaluated rigorously by the fast multipole method (FMM) without using the fast Fourier transform (FFT) in order to realize